-OregonBILDS connects design students to each other and to building professionals, material vendors, city officials, public utilities and community service agencies.
+OregonBILDS connects design students to each other and to building professionals, material vendors, city officials, public utilities, and community service agencies.
 For a list of our working partnerships, see our Contributors page.

 OregonBILDS projects are laboratories for student learning; they provide exploratory opportunities to understand the application of energy efficient design, the integration of building technology, and the relationship between interior spaces and the landscape.